 17. The socket is installed on the bakelite and cannot exceed the maximum size of the template.

 18. The wires are not allowed to be exposed outside the mold.

 19. All places where the hot runner or stencil contacts the wires should have rounded transitions.

-20. Before the template is assembled, there should be no open circuit or short circuit in all lines.
+20. Before the template is assembled, all lines should have no open circuit or short circuit.